-We love it when people ask us questions, and we got a fun one on our As We Saw It Facebook page this week.
+We love it when people ask us questions, and we got a fun one on our Facebook page this week.

-So the best thing for me to do is review the places we have been and give you my top three.
+So the best thing for me to do is review the places we have been and give you my top three romantic places with a beach and without.
 I will include some photos of them and will answer your second question, “And why?”

-So buddy, let’s get started, but understand they are in alphabetical order, not in any special order of preference.
+So buddy, let’s get started.
+I’ll list them in alphabetical order, not in any special order of preference.

 1. Bali, Indonesia

 What to say about Bali?
 In one word, wow!
 Bali an exotic island in the Indian Ocean and one of the thousands that make up the country of Indonesia.
 Interestingly, it has never been conquered and thus has a very special flavor that the rest of Indonesia cannot offer: Balinese culture and people.

 You’ve heard of the book-turned-movie Eat, Pray, Love?
 The Love part took place on Bali.
 You’ll get to experience the culture of the Balinese people and the flavors of Balinese food are like no others.
 The Balinese spices are some of our favorite flavors of the world.

 And it’s inexpensive!
 You can get a $5 massage on the beach, so cheap that you might just want them every day.
 What better thing is there for romance than a couples’ massage on the beach?